 If we’re constantly focusing on what we did “wrong”, we’re only crowding our minds with negative self-talk and impossible reasoning.

-The mom has yet to text me or call me, and of course, it has filled me with fear and guilt.
-But, I had already made my decision, and they found another babysitter, and there's nothing I can do about it right now.
+The mom who originally asked me to babysit has yet to text me or call me, and of course, it has filled me with fear and guilt.
+But, I had already made my decision, and they found another babysitter, and there’s nothing I can do about it right now.
 I can learn from what I did, take what I can from it, and move on.

 And, as difficult as that is for me to fathom, it’s okay.
 Everything works out the way it was intended to.